 I think co-ops and commons might be the way forward but I’m not very sociable.
 I hang about on the fringes of Radical Routes (network of co-ops for radical social change).
 I’m involved in co-ordinating The Green Gathering, a festival ‘beyond hedonism’.
 I was arrested at Barton Moss; I’ve been called a fracktivist.
 I’ve done stuff with Dirty Girls of Lesvos Island and Refugee Community Kitchen.
 I’m not a hero.
 Some people don’t much like me.

 This blog was inspired by spending four months camped on the cobbles outside St Paul’s Cathedral with Occupy London in 2011-2012.
 I went to St Paul’s to check out the camp and donate some LED lighting.
-I stayed and, years later, am still involved with this nebulous, frustrating, diverse, potent Occupy movement.
-As fellow occupier Pedro wrote: “Occupy is not a political party, nor a cult, nor any kind of consumable ideology that can be thrown away as soon as something else comes to replace it.
-It is the liberation of our consciences and the smoldering of minds and spirits into a single common goal: CHANGE.”
+I stayed and, years later, still count a dozen or so former Occupiers as ‘family’.

 I’m on Twitter: @emweirdigan